 "Oh dear."
 María Elena flopped back on the pillow.
 "Now?"
 "Yes, now!
 What a great way to start what shall always be remembered as 'The Day Trinidad Méndez Got Married'."
 "Yeah, that's what we needed.
 Another day to celebrate in September!"
 All of the Méndez children were born in September, the month of change.
 Three years ago, in the coldest September anyone could remember, one had died.
 Modesta and Paul had chosen this month to elope.
 Mamá and Papá had married nearly forty years ago next week, unknowingly starting what would be a tradition of the Méndez family honoring September with every occasion under their command.
 This day was cold and the sky soon darkened, portending a shower before long.
 The girls didn't notice.
 They ran blithely along, aware only that their hearts were light and they were young and full of life.
 Trinidad loved to run, her muscled legs moving like wheels beneath her hips.
 María Elena, not a runner, did her best to keep up with her older sister.
-Periodically Trini would shout her news to a stranger, startling an old man out of his daydream, a woman and her dog from their morning routine, with the glad tidings, glorious miracle: she was getting married later that day!
+Periodically Trini would shout her news to a stranger, startling an old man out of his reverie, a woman and her dog from their morning routine, with the glad tidings, glorious miracle, that she was getting married later that day.
 María Elena laughed.
 She shook her head over the strange things happiness does to people.
 At five o'clock everyone gathered at the old church.
 Never mind the cold, the damp; Trini and BOB possessed a joy that radiated warmth throughout the room.
 The girls were all in lavender - Candelaria, six months pregnant with her round little belly, and her expectant glow; Modesta, breathtaking in curls piled high on her head and perfect makeup.
 Lavender became her.
 María Elena had her hair twisted into a French knot, a string of pearls circling her throat, a princess masquerading as a regular girl.
 Her beauty was not as flashy as Modesta's and Candelaria's.
 Hers was regal.
-And the bride - the spiritual centerpiece of this sacramental occasion - Trinidad glowed with celestial joy.
-All her senses told her she was finally doing what was in accordance with the Lord's plan for her and her total belief in this and in her love, allowed whatever she wore to glow with her.
-She was in white.
-There were pearls and there were flowers and the long lacy veil, but all defied description when crowned with her look of anticipation and faith.
 Mamá smiled on them all.
 "You girls look like a garden of lovely flowers."
 Claudio sat in the second pew, Paul on one side, Mercedes on the other.
 He would have preferred a seat in the back of the church, one where he could gaze with complete intensity and anonymity.
 But he was family, and besides, Mercedes would not have understood.
 She squeezed his hand when her grandfather handed Aunt Trini over to her new husband.
 She wondered why he was looking at the bridesmaids, instead of at the bride and groom.
 Fathers were so weird sometimes!
 When it came time for BOB to say his vows, he looked into Trini's eyes and tears filled his own.
 Though loud enough to hear, his voice was shaking.
 His head ducked once.
 He touched his mouth with the back of his hand and completely broke down.
 Trini gently laid her hand upon his back and put her head close to his.
 Together they said each other's vows, a poignant example of the helpmates they intended to be to one another.
 Mamá turned at the end of the ceremony, to watch her lovely and triumphant middle daughter sail down the aisle on the arm of her husband.
 She wiped her eyes and noticed her son-in-law, both sons-in-law, watching the bridesmaids that followed.
 Both seemed transfixed, each by only one girl.
 Mamá used her handkerchief to smother a tiny gasp.
 She would not have predicted Claudio's stare.